-Most people are already familiar with SWOT analyses (see Figure 1 below).
+Most people are already familiar with SWOT analyses (see Figure 1 to the right).
 The acronym stands for strengths weaknesses, opportunities, and threats.
 It is a convenient and easy tool to use.
 Just draw and quarter a square on paper or a whiteboard, and write in all the issues you can think of under each heading.

 In a team setting or workshop, the group might combine all individual ideas and list the best or most appropriate ones on a single diagram.
 Then consider how you will build on your strengths, capture your opportunities, address your weaknesses, and defend against, or defeat, any threats your organisation might be facing.

 Political stability and policies affecting your organisation and your clients or customers.
 Unstable political system always create greater uncertainty.

 Economic conditions are about demand, supply, consumer confidence, and organisational budget certainties.
 If the economic environment is uncertain or declining, it’s time to examine efficiencies.
 If the economy is buoyant, it might be time to expand.

 Social factors concern the demographics of your clients or customers: are they declining or rising; do they have spending power or not; are the demographics changing in areas like age groups?
 If your client or customer demographic is changing, your marketing efforts and range of services and products might have to change to keep pace.

 Technological factors concern the efficiencies of industrial and process automation in your organisation and supply chain, but also among your competitors.
 This topic might also inlcude consideration of your client or customer use of technology to research and access or buy goods and services.

 Legal factors concern regulations and compliance burdens such as licensing or tax costs, but also consumer legislation and international trade agreements.